-These notes give general guidance on how to complete our transfer form TR1.
+These notes give general guidance on how to complete form TR1 for the transfer of property.

-In these notes the person transferring the land, whether they are selling it or giving it, is called the “transferor”.
-The person receiving the land is the “transferee”.
+In this guide, the person transferring the property, whether they are selling it or giving it, is called the ‘transferor’.
+The person receiving the property is the ‘transferee’.

 You can use form TR1 to transfer: